 A: We process payments throughout the entire NAF year, typically in the order received.
 There are several hundred to work through, so please remain patient.
-If you have not received payment 90 days following your submission, reach out to the program manager to ensure there are no errors in processing.
+The program manager will communicate the payment schedule with all applicants.

 Q: If I receive approval for the sports grant, how much may I receive?

-A: Each member may receive up to $400 in grants each NAF year (1 February through 31 January), not to exceed $200 for a single event, for no more than two events in the year.
+A: Generally, each member may receive up to $400 in grants each NAF year (1 February through 31 January), not to exceed $200 for a single event for no more than two events.
+However, this is subject to change depending on the number of grants received.
 MWR will consider all requests for organized live and virtual events.
 The competition entry fee is fully reimbursable.
 Once NAF MWR sports grant funding is exhausted, you are placed on a supplemental list in order approved.
-If the program receives additional funds, we resort to this list for payments.
+We resort to this list for payments if the program receives additional funds.

 Q: How do I submit a payment request for my APPROVED GRANT?